-While the distance from Phoenix to Las Vegas along the 93 is only about 300 miles (or about 5 hours driving), this scenic road trip is going to be a bit longer.
-That is why I recommend that you spend a few days to do this trip in order to get the most out of it.
+The distance from Phoenix to Las Vegas along the US-93 N is only about 300 miles (or 482 kilometres) with the direct drive time taking about 5 hours.
+However as the scenic road trip is going to be a bit longer, I recommend that you spend a few days doing this trip in order to get the most out of it.

 If you want to make a couple of stops along the way but don’t have time to include everything, then you only need one or two nights along the way (I share our top accommodation recommendations and where to stay at the end of this article).
 If you want to see everything on this list, then you’re going to want to spend may three or four nights (or more) on this road trip.